stappersg/vBook/src/dev/plugins/plugins.md

 ## Requirements

-- First, make sure that [Rust and Cargo](https://www.rust-lang.org/) are installed on your system.
+- First, make sure that [Rust and Cargo](https://www.rust-lang.org/) are installed on the system.
 - The Rust community as created a cargo command called [Cargo generate](https://cargo-generate.github.io/cargo-generate/installation.html) which is used to fetch Rust project templates from Github.
 Make sure to install it too.
 - Rhai uses a crate called [ahash] used to hash types and function signatures.
-To hash your plugin types with the exact same hash, you must have the same seed hash the version of vSMTP that you are creating your plugin for.
+To hash the plugin types with the exact same hash, the plugin must use the same seed has vSMTP.
 See the [`rhai-dylib`](https://github.com/rhaiscript/rhai-dylib#pitfalls) crate for more details.
-- You must compile your plugin with the exact same Rust version than vSMTP.

 ## Get the plugin template

-A [Rhai dylib template](https://github.com/ltabis/rhai-dylib-template) is available to create plugins with boilerplate code already setup for you.
+A [Rhai dylib template](https://github.com/ltabis/rhai-dylib-template) is available to easily create plugins.

 ```sh
 cargo generate --git https://github.com/ltabis/rhai-dylib-template.git